Moradnejad/StackOverflow-Questions-Quality-Dataset/README.md

 - All dates are in UTC format.

 ## How to cite

+This is an original dataset.
+Please cite this work if you are going to use it in your research (see below).

 ```
 @article{annamoradnejad2020multiview,
   title={Multi-View Approach to Suggest Moderation Actions in Community Question Answering Sites},